iBlameMattheww/embeddedResearchML/TinyML/notesTinyMl.md

 4. Extend runtime for the Lorenz system model.
 5. Benchmark latency, memory use, and MSE.
 6. Package workflow into a reproducible embedded-ML template.
+7. Expand and maintain Unity TDD coverage for all math and inference modules.

 ---